zyz3413/skills-github-pages/_posts/Comments on Lippman and Rasmussen.md

 Section 1.5 Transformations of Functions

+p.77 In their definition of horizontal stretch or compression, they define $g(x)=f(kx)$ to be a horizontal stretch or compression of $f(x)$ if $k$ is any constant.
+But then they say that if $k<0$, there will be a combination of a horizontal stretch or compression with a horizontal reflection.

+p.79 There is no explanation of why $f(b(x+h))$ means to first horizontally stretch by $1/b$, then horizontally shift by $h$.

+Section 1.6 Inverse Functions

+p.96 Since $f^{-1}$ is defined to be a function if it exists, it would be more precise to say that each output of $f$ must correspond to exactly one input of $f$ in order for $f^{-1}$ to exist.

 Chapter 2: Linear Functions

 Section 2.1 Linear Functions

+p.102 They don't actually prove that the rate of change of a linear function is constant, or that it is equal to $m$.

 p.
 103, p.104 "$m$ is the constant rate of change of the function (also called slope)."
 Is that a definition?
 No, it's a theorem!
 So we shouldn't say that the constant rate of change is "also called the slope."
 It is a mathematical fact that the rate of change of a linear function is the same as the slope of the graph of the function.